Before making any decision, you need to take into account the below steps

 2- The presentation of the selected residences will be done at your home

-Once you have established your needs and goals with your spouse and children, the counsellor will submit a selection of retirement homes that meet your criteria.
+Once you have established your needs and goals with your spouse and children, the counsellor will submit a selection of residences for the elderly that meet your criteria.

 Accompaniment is an approach that will save you the burden of the research to build yourself a list of retirement homes to visit that, for one reason or another, may not match what you want.

-The retirement home counsellor who will accompany you will make an initial list of residences that meet the needs and objectives of life that you have expressed.
+The residence for the elderly counsellor who will accompany you will make an initial list of residences that meet the needs and objectives of life that you have expressed.
 This first selection of residences will be executed in the comfort of your home.

 3- The visit of the selected residences